plone/training/deployment/ansible.rst

 Ansible makes its connections from your computer to the target machine using SSH.

-There is no server-side component other than an SSH server.
+The one server site requirement is an SSH server.
-General familiarity with SSH is very desirable if you're using Ansible -- as well as being a baseline skill for server administration.
+General familiarity with SSH is desirable if you're using Ansible -- as well as being a baseline skill for server administration.

 Installation
 ============

-Ansible is usually installed on the orchestrating computer -- typically your desktop or laptop.
+Ansible is installed on the orchestrating computer -- typically your desktop or laptop.
 It is a large Python application (though a fraction the size of Plone!) that needs many specific Python packages from the Python Package Index (PyPI).

 That makes Ansible a strong candidate for a Python :program:`virtualenv` installation